Protective Stadium

 Protective Stadium is an outdoor multi-purpose stadium located in downtown Birmingham, Alabama, United States.
 It is owned and operated by the Birmingham-Jefferson Civic Center Authority (BJCC).
 The stadium officially opened in 2021 and is named for Protective Life, a financial services holding company based in Birmingham, under a 15-year naming rights agreement worth $1 million annually.

-The stadium serves as the home venue for the UAB Blazers football team, the Birmingham Stallions of the United Football League (UFL), and Birmingham Legion FC of the USL Championship.
+The stadium serves as the home venue for the UAB Blazers football team and Birmingham Legion FC of the USL Championship.
 It also hosts the annual Birmingham Bowl, a post-season college football bowl game.
+The stadium previously served as the home venue for the Birmingham Stallions of the United Football League (UFL) from 2022 to 2026.

 The stadium was constructed as part of a larger redevelopment plan for downtown Birmingham and has quickly become a central hub for sports and entertainment events in the region.